jbossdemocentral/integration-summitlab2018-fuse-amq/README.md

 | lat | decimal | Latitude of the meetup location |
 | desc | text | Short Description of meetups  |

-### Other Services

-To step up the game, you can also use the following services for

-- **Amazon S3**
-More details to come!
-(DISCUSSION: Do we set this up for audience or they do it on their own)

-- **Twilio**
-More details to come!
-(DISCUSSION: Do we set this up for audience or they do it on their own)